DiffusionAgent: Navigating Expert Models for Agentic Image Generation: Introduction

 \end{itemize}

-The existing mix-matches between stable diffusion models and realistic applications often manifest as limited results, poor generalization, and increased difficulty in their practical implementation.
-A series of research works have explored to address these challenges and bridge the gap.
-While SDXL has made notable advancements in improving specific-domain performance, achieving the ultimate performance in this regard remains elusive.
-Other approaches involve incorporating prompt engineering techniques or fixed prompt templates to enhance the quality of input prompts and improve the overall generation output.
-While these approaches have shown varying degrees of success in mitigating the aforementioned challenges, they do not provide a comprehensive solution.
-This leads us to pose a fundamental question: \textit{Can we create a unified framework to unleash prompt constraint and activate corresponding domain expert model ?}
+The mismatch between stable diffusion models and real-world applications often results in limited performance, poor generalization, and implementation difficulties.
+Research has sought to address these issues.
+While SDXL has improved specific-domain performance, but optimal results are still unattained.
+Techniques like prompt engineering and fixed templates have been used to enhance input quality and output, yet they fall short of offering a complete solution.
+This leads us to pose a key question: \textit{Can we create a unified framework to unleash prompt constraint and activate corresponding domain expert model ?}

-In order to address the aforementioned question, we propose \textbf{DiffusionGPT}, which leverages Large Language Model (LLM) to offer a one-for-all generation system that seamlessly integrates superior generative models and effectively parses diverse prompts.
-DiffusionGPT constructs a Tree-of-Thought (ToT) structure, which encompasses various generative models based on prior knowledge and human feedback.
+In order to address the aforementioned question, we propose \textbf{DiffusionAgent}, which leverages Large Language Model (LLM) ~\cite{instructGPT, Llama, qwen} to offer a one-for-all generation system that seamlessly integrates superior generative models and effectively parses diverse prompts.
+DiffusionAgent constructs a Tree-of-Thought (ToT) structure, which encompasses various generative models based on prior knowledge and human feedback.
 When presented with an input prompt, the LLM first parses the prompt and then guides the ToT to identify the most suitable model for generating the desired output.
-Furthermore, we introduce Advantage Databases, where the Tree-of-Thought is enriched with valuable human feedback, aligning the LLM's model selection process with human preferences.
+Furthermore, we introduce Advantage Databases, where the Tree-of-Thought is enriched with valuable human feedback, aligning the LLM's model selection with human preferences.